Federal Criminal Defense

 After an arrest the Defendant must be taken, without unnecessary delay before a magistrate judge to advise the Defendant of the charges, their right to retain (or be appointed) an attorney, and at this time the judge may initially determine if the Defendant can be released pending trial.

 Unlike state court, the discovery (a.k.a. investigation) process, is very limited and the Defendant is very restricted in the investigations that he/she will be permitted to participate in.
-This yet another reason why it is important that a defendant hire a good Federal criminal lawyer.
+This yet another reason why it is important that a defendant hire a good federal crime lawyer in Fort Myers.
 At the Garvin Law Firm we have developed a reputation for handling these cases with an attention to detail and take the time necessary in an effort to achieve the best possible outcomes on our Federal Cases.

-If you, or someone you know is facing Federal prosecution in Federal Court please contact our office as soon as possible as the Federal criminal process moves incredibly quickly.
+If you, or someone you know is facing Federal prosecution in Federal Court please contact our Fort Myers federal crime attorneys as soon as possible as the Federal criminal process moves incredibly quickly.

 We often handle the Following types of cases in the Middle and Southern Districts of Florida in the United States District Court: